 10 Ways to Avoid Holiday Fatigue

 Let’s be real.
 This time of year it’s easy to become overwhelmed.
 Next thing you know, you’re run down and often that leads to fatigue and even illness.
 Optimum health is what’s needed to navigate the tricky terrain ahead.
 Taking care of both your mental and physical well being will enable you to feel your best and most vibrant self.
+Avoid holiday fatigue with these tips.
 The best approach is to stop, breathe, and plan ahead.
 You know what they say?
 Fail to plan is a plan to fail!

 - BUSINESS AS USUAL: as much as possible, stick to your regular routine….workouts, bagged lunches, dinners at home, wake and sleep times….don’t use the season as an excuse to totally abandon your health goals.
 Be MINDFUL, reasonable and realistic.